Report an Error

 We recommend the NVIDIA GeForce GTX 560 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is rated at 150 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 560 draws power from 2x 6-pin power connectors, with power draw rated at 150 W maximum.
 Display outputs include: 2x DVI, 1x mini-HDMI.
 GeForce GTX 560 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 210 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 199 US Dollars.

 ||May 17th, 2011